Welcome to Teaching with Zoom!

 - Share recordings with the class via email, or post the link to your Blackboard or Blogs@Baruch site.
 If you recorded your session to your own computer, you can store them in a Dropbox folder and get shareable links that can then be distributed to students.
 (CUNY gives all faculty members free access to a large amount of storage in Dropbox.
 To set it up, visit dropbox.cuny.edu and enter your CUNYfirst username and password.)

-- If you chose to record to the cloud, you can access those recordings and get shareable links by logging in at baruch.zoom.us and clicking Recordings in the left-side menu.
+- If you chose to record to the cloud, you can access those recordings and get shareable links on your CUNY Zoom home page and clicking on the Recordings tab in the left navigation bar.
 For more information about recording options and settings, including the differences between recording on your computer vs. to the cloud, review the options on the zoom.com site for Recordings.

 - Make available your notes/slides/other materials such as links to multimedia resources that you used to teach the class session.